 Here is the story of Jesus asking a sick man near Jerusalem the same question:

 John 5:1-10 (NLT) – Afterward Jesus returned to Jerusalem for one of the Jewish holy days.
 Inside the city, near the Sheep Gate, was the pool of Bethesda, with five covered porches.
 Crowds of sick people—blind, lame, or paralyzed—lay on the porches.
 One of the men lying there had been sick for thirty-eight years.
 When Jesus saw him and knew he had been ill for a long time, he asked him, “Would you like to get well?”

 “I can’t, sir,” the sick man said, “for I have no one to put me into the pool when the water bubbles up.
 Someone else always gets there ahead of me.”

 Jesus told him, “Stand up, pick up your mat, and walk!”

 Instantly, the man was healed!
 He rolled up his sleeping mat and began walking!
 But this miracle happened on the Sabbath, so the Jewish leaders objected.
 They said to the man who was cured, “You can’t work on the Sabbath!
 The law doesn’t allow you to carry that sleeping mat!”

 So let me ask again, “Do you want to get well”?

-How will you respond; like the man in the story with a lot of excuses (reread verse 7 – in green above)?
+How will you respond, like the man in the story with many excuses (reread verse 7 – in green above)?
 Or are you willing to step out in faith and get the spiritual healing you need?